Sussex cattle: Use

 The traditional rôle of the Sussex was as a draught beast.
 Oxen were used to draw ploughs, to pull carts and wagons, and to haul timber, often over ground that was too muddy or clayey for horses; spayed cows were also used for the same purposes.
+In 1797 a team of eighty-six oxen of this breed hauled a mill building a distance of some 3 km from Regency Square in Brighton to a new site on Dyke Road.

 At the end of their working lives, these animals were fattened and sold for beef, frequently reaching substantial weights.
 The average weight of those sent to Smithfield Market for slaughter in the late eighteenth century was close to 900 kg; fattened eight-year-old oxen from one farmer weighed up to 1375 kg, while the heaviest Sussex ox on record weighed 1828 kg.

 The modern Sussex is commonly slaughtered at about 16 months, when it has a live weight of about 475 kg, yielding a carcase of some 260 kg – a dressing percentage of about 55%.
 Daily weight gain is of the order of 0.9 kg per day.